WANdisco/fusion-docker-compose/README.md

 1. Ensure the desired WANdisco license is stored at `./fusion-common/license.key` (An evaluation license is provided)

-1. From same directory as the ./docker-compose.yml:
+1. From same directory as ./docker-compose.yml:

 ```bash
 docker-compose up -d